 Why Facebook Ads For Therapists?

-Before we start with the whys, we first need to define Facebook Ads.
+Before we even start with the whys, we first need to define Facebook Ads.

 What is Facebook Ads?

-“During the first quarter of 2020, Facebook reported over 1.73 billion daily active users (DAU).
-Overall, daily active users accounted for 67 percent of monthly active users.”
-(Statista) That’s a lot of people to reach.
-You’re not going to friend all 1.7 billion users just so they can see your post.
+Facebook has a lot of users and it was reported that “the first quarter of 2020, Facebook reported over 1.73 billion daily active users (DAU).”
+That’s a lot of potential people you can reach.
+But, you’re not going to friend all 1.7 billion users just so they can see your post, and most of them, wouldn’t be interested.

 So instead you’ll need to go where your potential clients are, running ads on Facebook allows you to do just that.
 Through Facebook Ads, you get to be in front of the people that are most likely to need your help.